modpreneur/trinity-grid/README.md

 1) Create filter:

-Filter -> BaseFilter or GridFilterInterface!
+Filter -> BaseFilter or FilterInterface!

 Attribute 'name' is necessary!